 This card doesn’t have have a standard variable APR as low as the First Progress Platinum Prestige MasterCard Secured card, but at 20.24% for purchases and balance transfers, it is slightly below a lot of other secured cards on the market.
 There is a $39 annual fee for this card.

 Like the rest of the cards mentioned, the credit limit you receive with the OpenSky Secured Visa Credit Card is directly correlated to the deposit that you put down.
 It can be anywhere from $200 to $3,000.
-You will receive a variable purchase APR rate of 17.65% and there is an annual fee of $35.
+You will receive an APR rate of 19.39% Variable and there is an annual fee of $35

 There is one thing that is a little different about this card than most: The issuer does not run a credit check, which means there will be no hard inquiry on your credit report.
 For someone trying to build up credit, this is a big plus.